pottendo/pottendo-SK64-network/README_network.md

 Once network features were squeezed into the "clockwork" of Sidekick64 without disturbing it too much, I started to add some network demos and tried to implement modem emulation to make use of the newly gained network capabilities.
 Without the excellent network examples of the Circle bare metal framework this would have been much harder to achieve.
 ## Summary: Network features in a nutshell
 Currently the following network related features are offered by the experimental Sidekick64 network kernel:
-* Join your network, obtain IP address and stuff via DHCP (mandatory)
+* Join your network, obtain IP address (DHCP mandatory)
-* Both cable based LAN (RPI 3B+ only) and WLAN are possible but require their own kernel images.
+* Cable based LAN (RPI 3B+ only) and WLAN are both possible.
 There is one kernel image for WLAN and one image for cable based ethernet.
 * WLAN-Kernel: Store WLAN SSID and passphrase in configuration file on SD card
 * System date and time will be set via NTP (UTC)
 * A network connection can be established by the user via keypress at the Sidekick menu when needed or can be configured to be automatically done during each Sidekick64 boot.
 * Web interface
+ 	- Becomes available once the built-in web server is activated.
- 	- A web interface can be activated for Sidekick64 that offers an upload form to other devices on the local network.
-This allows a Sidekick64 kernel update without removing the SD card or it allows to upload and launch PRGs, SIDs, CRTs, D64, BIN or the like remotely from a different machine.
+	- Offers a file upload form allowing a Sidekick64 kernel update without removing the SD card.
+	- Also allows to upload, save and launch PRGs, SIDs, CRTs, D64, BIN files.
- 	- The web interface can be reached via the IP address or by hostname (default is "sidekick64" if no custom hostname was configured)
+ 	- Can be reached via the IP address or by hostname (default is "sidekick64" if no custom hostname was configured)
 * Modem emulation
 	- Only compatible with terminal software in PRG format (CCGMS, etc.)
 	- Userport modem emulation is possible via a little hardware extension
 	- (highly experimental) Swiftlink emulation
-* Experimental SKTP browser
+* SKTP browser
 	- Load screen content to C64 via HTTP or HTTPS via a simple binary protocol from a web application called "SKTP server".
-	- Trigger download and launch of remote binary files like PRG, D64, SID, CRT, etc.
+	- Trigger download and launch of remote binary files like PRG, D64, SID, CRT, BIN, etc.
 	- Example apps:
-		- Browse and download stuff from CSDb via webservice provided by CSDb.
+		- Browse and download stuff from [C-64 Scene Database](https://csdb.dk/) (CSDb) via webservice provided by CSDb.
+		- Browse and download stuff from [High Voltage SID Collection](https://www.hvsc.c64.org/) (HVSC) (via instance hosted at hvsc.csdb.dk)
 		- Access to RSS-Feeds.
 		- Join a simple text chat to chat with other SKTP users.
+		- PETSCII Experiments (including advent calendar)
 * Changes to the Sidekick64 menu
 	- Added network menu page entry to main menu (open with key @, also allow access to with subpages "SKTP browser" and System information
 	- Added SKTP browser: ....
 Control screen content and user key presses remotely via "SKTP server" (HTTP server with web application).
 Ability to download, launch and save files fetched via HTTP(S): PRG, SID, CRT, D64
 	- Added system information page: Allows to see the current RPi CPU temperature, basic network connection information and also meta info like date and time and information about the Sidekick64 kernel running
 * Outlook: Sidekick264 network support is also implemented in a highly experimental state.
 Due to the many variants that have to be tested Sidekick264 network has not been tested a lot.
+## Quickstart: How to get it working quickly
+1. Important: On the Sidekick64 PCB, set the jumper A13-BTN to BTN (vertical position).
+2. Download Sidekick64 release v0.48 by Frenetic / @frntc from [here](https://github.com/frntc/Sidekick64/releases), unpack the archive and copy the files to an SD card to create a working vanilla Sidekick64 SD card.
+Make sure your Sidekick64 is booting and working.
+3. Download the latest alpha release of the network kernel (either choose between WLAN and cable based network image or get both) from [here](https://github.com/hpingel/Sidekick64/releases).
+The respective files are called `kernel_sk64_net.img` and `kernel_sk64_wlan.img`.
+Copy the needed images to the root folder of your SD card.
+4. In case of cable based network no further files besides `kernel_sk64_net.img` have to be added to the SD card although you may want to update some firmware files.
+5. If you wish to use the WLAN kernel image `kernel_sk64_wlan.img` you additionally need to download the archive `wlan.zip`.
+It contains a folder `wlan` that has to be copied to the SD card's root folder.
+The file `wpa_supplicant.conf` needs to be edited to add the correct SSID and passphrase of your personal WLAN.
+6. Important: You need to edit the file `sidekick64.txt` in the root folder.
+Change the name of the kernel image that should be booted.
+Example: `kernel=kernel_sk64_wlan.img`.
+You can always revert to booting the vanilla kernel by changing this line to `kernel=kernel_sk64.img`.
+7. `raspberry_firmware_updated.zip`: This archive can also be downloaded from [here](https://github.com/hpingel/Sidekick64/releases).
+It provides current versions of some firmware files.
+This is not mandatory to use but recommended.
+The files in this archive replace files in the root folder of the SD card.
+Create backups of the old versions to be able to revert to them.
+8. Boot Sidekick64 and you should see a menu item "Network" on the main menu.
+If it doesn't boot, connect a HDMI screen to the Raspberry and have a look if you can see any error messages during boot.

 ## Joining a network
 ### Basics